 The Columbia Bugaboo kept us warm on the slopes.
 The previous version used Omni-Heat technology, which is a series of tiny reflective aluminum dots that are supposed to reflect radiated body heat back towards the body, keeping the heat inside your jacket.
 The current version has a combination of micro fleece and synthetic insulation as an inner liner jacket.

 The Bugaboo uses the same waterproof technology as in the Columbia Whirlibird.
 During our tests, we found this material to initially bead moisture but then eventually the water soaked into the fabric.
-This material is not as water resistant as the Arc'teryx Meta or the Patagonia Primo Down Jacket - Women's.
+This material is not as water resistant as the Arc'teryx Meta.

 We sometimes found this jacket too warm and were disappointed because the pit-zips only open up the outer layer, and do not vent all the way through the jacket.
 We did notice that on a hot day when we were sweating, the inner layer was dry and the inside of the shell was damp.
 This means that inner jacket was allowing moisture to pass through, wicking sweat away from the body, but then the moisture was not escaping through the outer shell.